Balloon (2019 Chinese film)

-Balloon (气球) is a 2019 Chinese drama film directed by Pema Tseden.
+Balloon (气球) is a 2019 Chinese drama film written and directed by Pema Tseden.
 It was screened in the Horizons section at the 76th Venice International Film Festival.

 Synopsis

 The film evokes a Tibetan family's struggle between religious conservatism and sexual emancipation.
 Drolkar and her husband have three sons and are sheep farmers.
 In order to comply with the one-child policy implemented by the Chinese authorities, Drolkar uses condoms as a means of contraception, a practice that is not very widespread in this traditional society.